-Even though this alternative is as simple as it sounds – changing traditional work hours – it’s a solution that hasn’t been considered before.
+Even though this alternative is as simple as it sounds, it’s a solution that hasn’t been considered before.

 Universities should be the ones leading the way with this change.
 Although it poses a huge change in universities’, faculty’s, and students’ traditional schedules, their initiative will represent that their heart is in the right place.
 By changing their opening hours, universities will be sending the message that they care about the environment, about optimizing government spending, and maximizing both faculty’s and students’ productivity levels.

 Yet, such change could represent a huge challenge for universities’ operations.
-Therefore, because governments will be the most benefited from this change, it would be an attractive idea for them to get involved and start incentivizing colleges to implement such change.
+Governments will be the most benefited from this change.
+They should get involve and start incentivizing colleges to implement such change.
 Incentives such as tax breaks and further funding in their advancement and research department would be ideal.

 These incentives will create a huge impact on governments, students, professors, universities themselves, and the environment.
-Universities and surroundings will be free of traffic, the environment will look much healthier and greener, and every person will be more motivated to keep doing their part.
+Universities and surroundings will be free of traffic.
+The environment will look much healthier and greener.
+Every person will be more motivated to keep doing their part.